-Literally meaning “centre” and “town,” Nakamachi Street, unsurprisingly, was in the centre of Matsumoto when it was a castle town.
+Literally meaning “center” and “town,” Nakamachi Street, unsurprisingly, was in the center of Matsumoto when it was a castle town.

 Part of the historic district of Matsumoto, this street is lined with beautifully preserved old buildings that are now largely crafts and folk shops, restaurants, and an inn or two.

 It feels remarkably well-curated—each shop seems to have something delightful to discover, whether it’s ceramics or local miso—and it’s a wonderful street to explore.

 Particularly noteworthy are the kura or old warehouse-style buildings built in the wattle and daub style, typical of districts with a significant merchant presence.
 They are recognizable by their stylish and characteristic black-and-white “sea cucumber” plaster walls for fire prevention.